OfficeDev/Microsoft-Teams-Samples/samples/tab-staggered-permission/csharp/README.md

 # Staggered Permission sample

-Using this nodejs sample, you can check how to get staggered graph api permissions
+Using this csharp sample, you can check how to get staggered graph api permissions

 ## Key features